 Generally, people who convert their individual retirement accounts (IRAs) to annuities are near retirement.
 They’re worried about outliving their money.
 Or maybe they’re trying to protect their nest egg from a future bear market – or worse.
 If this describes you, an annuity that offers a consistent stream of income for life may be right for you.
 There are tradeoffs though.
 The biggest one: if you start receiving payments but die early, the insurance company will keep your premium unless you paid extra for payouts to last for, say, two lifetimes (yours and a spouse’s).
 So you’ll want to do your homework before using your IRA to buy an annuity.
-To get you started, here are the main pros and cons you should know about.
-A qualified financial advisor can help you weigh them in light of your particular situation.

 Pro: Annuities Generate Reliable Income